Flutter v/s Kotlin: Who Will Rule the Cross-platform App Development Market?19, October 2020 | Category: Blog

 Flutter v/s Kotlin

-Flutter is best known for its hot reload functionality which allows developers to make different changes in the backend, and depict the difference in front-end concurrently.
+Flutter is best known for its hot reload functionality which allows developers to make different changes in the backend and depict the difference in front-end concurrently.
 Meanwhile Kotlin Multiplatform allows the developers to compile the code explicitly in the same format, just like the targeted platforms.

 2. UI Experience

-When working on Kotlin, developers are not limited by any set UI design and have the creative freedom to craft the behavior, look and performance of the application as they see fit.
+When working on Kotlin, developers are not limited by any set UI design and have the creative freedom to craft the behavior, look, and performance of the application as they see fit.
 Whereas for Flutter, developers can comfortably choose between various widgets to create mobility solutions in a fast and customized way.

 3. Testing Support & Learning

-Flutter has a rich set of widget testing features and a vast documentation library that allows developers to examine the UI and make changes on the go at unit test speed.
+Flutter has a rich set of widget testing features and a vast document library that allows developers to examine the UI and make changes on the go at unit test speed.
 Kotlin Multiplatform is relatively new and thus has a limited ecosystem but seeing as how Google is offering so many learning courses in Kotlin, more testing features are expected to roll out soon.

 Who Will Rule the Cross-platform App Development Market?

-Flutter and Kotlin have both proven to improve app performance and reduce the time, efforts and expense essential in app development.
+Flutter and Kotlin have both proven to improve app performance and reduce the time, efforts, and expense essential in app development.
 Below, we have summarized the basic differences between Kotlin and Flutter for you to judge which is better for you based on your requirements and limitations.